w-okada/asrclient/README_en.md

 - win_cuda Edition: This is the edition for Windows that runs on an NVIDIA GPU.
 It operates faster due to GPU hardware acceleration.
 - mac Edition: This is the edition for Mac(Apple silicon(M1, M2, M3, etc)).

+## Online Demo

+You can run this on Colab.
+Please access [this notebook](https://github.com/w-okada/asrclient/blob/master/w_okada's_ASR_Client.ipynb) and click the `Open in Colab` button in the top left to open it.

 ## Usage
 - After extracting the zip file, execute `start_http.bat`.
 Then, access the displayed URL in a browser.
 - Use `start_https.bat` to access the software remotely.